List of Firefly (TV series) characters: Inara Serra

 Inara, a Buddhist, was a rising member of Companion House Madrassa when she suddenly and inexplicably left to travel the outer rim.
 She has suggested that she "wanted to see the universe", although it is strongly hinted that she had other reasons.
 The events of the No Power in the 'Verse follow-up comic elaborate on this; while working in House Madrassa, Inara took on a high-ranking Independent commander as a client who revealed details of an imminent attack on Alliance interests.
 Disturbed by this, Inara broke the Companion Guild's strict confidentiality rules and reported what she had heard including the location of Fiddlers Green, a secret Independent military base.
 She was exiled from House Madrassa, with only her reputation keeping her from outright dismissal.
 Believing her actions to have been justified because she was saving innocent lives, Inara was horrified when the Alliance raided Fiddlers Green.
 The base was home to a large refugee population, but the Alliance did not discriminate during the raid, summarily executing everyone in one of the worst atrocities of the war.

 Less than a year before the events of the pilot episode, Inara leased one of Serenity's shuttles for transportation, living space, and work space, providing her with some mobility.
 In exchange, her presence on the ship cuts through bureaucratic red tape and lends their operation an air of credibility.
 For this reason, Inara is nicknamed the "Ambassador" by the others on the ship.
-Though earning Mal's disfavor initially by stating that she supported unification of the Alliance and the Independents (in a flashback in "Out of Gas"), she and Mal have developed an unacknowledged attraction to each other which they resist, ostensibly for both business and personal reasons, which is expressed in the form of jesting and sometimes-hurtful bickering.
+Though earning Mal's disfavor initially by stating that she supported unification of the Alliance and the Independents (in a flashback in "Out of Gas"), she and Mal have developed an unacknowledged attraction to each other which they resist, ostensibly for both business and personal reasons, which is expressed in the form of jesting and occasionally hurtful bickering.
 Mal constantly insults her career, but takes offense when others do so, going so far as to punch a client who did so.
 Mal tells Inara, "I may not respect your job, but he didn't respect you".
+In "Our Mrs. Reynolds", Inara fears that Mal has been murdered by Saffron; when she finds him only unconscious, she is so relieved that she kisses his lips.
+In "Heart of Gold", when Mal sleeps with former Companion Nandi, Inara acts outwardly pleased that Mal has honored her friend, but secretly breaks down in tears.